On Monte-Carlo methods in convex stochastic optimization: Introduction and appetizer

 Asymptotic properties of the SAA solution have been thoroughly investigated.
 Roughly and inaccurately put, the SAA solution behaves asymptotically as one would expect based on the central limit theorem.
 However, as we shall explain immediately, these asymptotic results can be misleading.
 In fact, unless one imposes \emph{highly restrictive integrability assumptions}, when given a finite sample the SAA solution behaves poorly: it exhibits drastically weaker rates than what one may expect based on the asymptotic behaviour.

 In contrast to the SAA solution, we propose a \emph{novel procedure} that aims at selecting the optimal action when given a finite random sample.
 This procedure exhibits the best possible performance regarding the estimation and prediction errors, and it does so in completely heavy tailed situations.
-Our results are based on the methods developed by G.~Lugosi and the second named author in \cite{lugosi2019near,lugosi2019sub,lugosi2016risk}.
+Our results are based on the methods developed by G.~Lugosi and the second-named author in \cite{lugosi2019sub} for mean estimation in $\mathbb{R}^d$ w.r.t.\ the Euclidean norm; in \cite{lugosi2019near} for mean estimation w.r.t.\ to a general norm; and in \cite{lugosi2016risk} for general regression / learning problems using the squared loss.

+In Section \ref{sec:applications} we shall show that the formulation of the general problem allows one to recover the results of \cite{lugosi2019sub} as well as parts of \cite{lugosi2016risk} in the context of linear regression.
 Before explaining what we mean by ``highly restrictive integrability assumptions" and indicating the very poor behaviour of SAA in their absence, let us interject with an example of an important convex stochastic optimization problem.
 This example will accompany us throughout the article and will help concretize the results and assumptions of this article.

 \begin{example}[Portfolio optimization] Modern portfolio theory was initiated by Markowitz \cite{markowitz1952} and is among the central optimization problems in mathematical finance.
 Without going into details, the \emph{portfolio optimization problem} has three ingredients: \begin{itemize} \item a $d$-dimensional random vector $X$, which is interpreted as (discounted) future prices of some stocks/goods; \item a random variable $Y$, which is interpreted as the (random) future payoff; \item a concave, increasing utility function $U\colon\mathbb{R}\to\mathbb{R}$. \end{itemize} We assume that the stocks $X$ are available for buying and selling today at the prices $\pi$ so that a trading strategy $x\in\mathbb{R}^d$ bears the cost $\langle \pi,x\rangle:=\sum_{i=1}^d \pi_i x_i$ and gives the (random, future) payoff $\langle X,x\rangle$.
 After trading according to the strategy $x$, the investor's terminal wealth is $Y+\langle X-\pi,x\rangle$ and her goal is to maximize the expected utility, namely